OliverXUZY/Foundation-Model_Multitask/README.md

 This repository is the official Pytorch implementation of our method in the paper [Towards Few-Shot Adaptation of Foundation Models via Multitask Finetuning](https://openreview.net/forum?id=1jbh2e0b2K) (ICLR 2024).

+In this repo, we provide code for multitask finetuning on various vision foundation models, along with proposed task selection algorithm.
+We provide the necessary code for multitask finetuning and ablation studies.

 ## Requirements

 It is tested under Ubuntu Linux 20.04 and Python 3.9 environment and requires some packages to be installed.